tsaikat/Homework-C-/hw3/README.md

-task is to develop class CDate to represent a date.
+Task is to develop class CDate to represent a date.
 The dates will follow Gregorian calendar rules.
 It is required that at least years 2000 to 2030 are handled by the class.

 The class shall have the following interface: